-On-Board Links
+On-Boards Links

-Note: In a communication system with a conventional outdoor unit (non-communicating), the on-board clippable links must be set to properly configure the system.
+Note: In communicating systems with a conventional outdoor unit (non-communicating), the on-board clippable links must be set to properly configure the system.

 Carefully review all configuration information provided.
 Failure to properly set DIP switches, jumpers and onboard links can result in improper operation!